Willmannix/onehub-engineering/README.md

 - **Spring Boot:** Utilized for rapid API development with minimal configuration, leveraging Spring's dependency injection and auto-configuration features.
 - **Spring Data JPA:** Integrated for easy implementation of data persistence and CRUD operations.
 - **H2 Database:** Employed as an in-memory database for development and testing purposes, ensuring lightweight and efficient data storage.
-- **Swagger:** Integrated Swagger for clear and interactive API documentation, facilitating ease of use for consumers.

 ## RESTful API Design